amedee/ansible-servers/roles/nginx/README.md

-# webserver
+# nginx

-Role to configure my webserver.
+Role to configure nginx.

 ## Table of content